 Amenities, Recreation & Shopping at Disney’s Contemporary Resort

 At this time, the biggest perks of staying on-site include the ability to book advance dining reservations for your length of stay 60 days in advance of check-in and easy access to Disney World's complimentary transportation options.
 Previously, added benefits to staying on-site included early FastPass+ access and Extra Magic Hours (these benefits are currently unavailable, but may return in the future).
-Once it returns, the Electrical Water Pageant sails by the shoreline of the resort, giving guests spectacular views of the nighttime water parade.
+The Electrical Water Pageant sails by the shoreline of the resort, giving guests spectacular views of the nighttime water parade.

 The Contemporary Resort also offers the following amenities: